madsondeluna/AMPidentifier/README.md

+# AMPidentifier
-# AMPidentifier: A Tool for Antimicrobial Peptide (AMP) Prediction and Physicochemical Assessment
+> A Tool for Antimicrobial Peptide (AMP) Prediction and Fast Physicochemical Assessment

 ```python